sageserpent-open/NTestCaseBuilder/README.markdown

 															-	Singleton (of a Foo created with the parameterless constructor)
 															-	Synthesis (of a Foo)
 																					-	Synthesis (of a Bar)
-																										-	Test Variable (of the 'Bar' constructor parameter with 3 levels - closed, normal business and taking last orders)
+																										-	Test Variable (of the 'Bar' constructor parameter with 3 levels
+																											               - closed, normal business and taking last orders)
 								-	Synthesis (of a sequence of Operation)
 															- 	Test Variable (of an 'Operation' with two levels - execute 'DoThis()' and execute 'DoThat()')
 															-	Test Variable (ditto)
 															-	Test Variable (ditto)
 															-	Test Variable (ditto)

-The utility realises such conceptual trees as trees of *test case factories* - each factory can be either a *synthesizing factory*, an *interleaving factory*, a *test variable level factory* or a *singleton factory*.
+NTestCaseBuilder realises such conceptual trees as trees of *test case factories* - each factory can be either a *synthesizing factory*, an *interleaving factory*, a *test variable level factory* or a *singleton factory*.

 A factory has two roles:-